basecamp/policies/privacy/recruitment/index.md

 We may update this policy as needed to comply with relevant regulations and reflect any new practices.
 You can view a history of the changes to our policies since mid-2018 [on GitHub](https://github.com/basecamp/policies/commits/master).
 Whenever we make a significant change to our policies, we will also announce them on our [company blog](https://m.signalvnoise.com/).

 Have any questions, comments, or concerns about this privacy policy, your data, or your rights with respect to your information?
-Please get in touch by emailing us at [privacy@basecamp.com](mailto:privacy@basecamp.com).
+Please get in touch by emailing us at [amaury@reacher.email](mailto:amaury@reacher.email).